rakshit444/Google-Maps-and-Places-API-Demo/README.md

-# Google-Maps-and-Places-API-Demo
-This project describes the basic use of the google maps and places api for android application.
-It can also serve as the base architecture for places or maps related applications.

 # android-google-maps-demo

 A simple Google Maps and Google Places Android API v2 Demo app.
 This app helps us test if we have the play services properly setup on our emulator.